نوع مقاله : مقاله پژوهشی

 نویسنده [English]

 In the Islamic period, different types of pottery techniques are used and developed in workshops in different regions.
 One of the techniques that has played a very important role in Islamic pottery technology is the "carved in rose" technique.
-This technique begins at the same time as the third and fourth centuries AH and reaches its peak during the stages of its development in the sixth and seventh centuries AH.
+This technique begins at the same time as the third and the fourth centuries AH and reaches its peak during the stages of its development in the sixth and the seventh centuries AH.
 This technique was introduced on unglazed pottery in the early Islamic period and then in the late third century AH with the beginning of the glazed technique with geometric and Islamic designs and from the fourth century onwards it was decorated with human and animal motifs.
 The discovery of a significant group of this type of pottery in northwestern Iran, suggests that northwestern Iran can be studied as one of the centers of production of this type of technique.
 Accordingly, in this article, an attempt has been made to study the technique of making and decorating this type of pottery in northwestern Iran using library studies and a descriptive-analytical method.
 In this research, an attempt has been made to answer these two basic questions: 1.
-In which centers have Esgrafito pottery been produced in northwestern Iran?
-In the northwest of Iran, 2. what techniques and motifs have been used to decorate this type of pottery?
-Based on this study, it was found that graphic pottery was produced in northwestern Iran, in different regions such as Tabriz, Aghkand, Urmia, Gross, Zanjan and Soltanieh.
-It was also found that among the motifs, geometric, plant, and animal motifs were used more and inscriptional and human motifs were used less.
+In which centers have sgraffito pottery been produced in northwestern Iran?
+2. In the northwest of Iran, what techniques and motifs have been used to decorate this type of pottery?
+Based on this study, it was found that graphic pottery was produced in northwestern Iran, in different regions such as Tabriz, Aghkand, Urmia, Garous, Zanjan and Soltanieh.
+It was also found that among the motifs, geometric, plant, and animal motifs were used more while inscriptional and human motifs were used less often.

 کلیدواژهها [English]